SkafteNicki/dtu_mlops/s2_organisation_and_version_control/good_coding_practice.md

 <!-- markdownlint-restore -->

-Finally, since this is a very generic function it also works on `numpy` arrays ect. we can always default to the `Any` type if we are not sure about all the specific types that a function can take
+Finally, since this is a very generic function it also works on `numpy` arrays etc. we can always default to the `Any` type if we are not sure about all the specific types that a function can take

 ```python